balevine/cocktails/gin.md

-## Gin-based cocktails
+# Gin

 ### Cherry Lime Rickey

+*Note: You can make this with vodka instead of gin, if you're so inclined.*

+**Ingredients**

 * 2 oz gin (pref.
 Hendricks)
 * 1/2 oz fresh lime juice
 * 1/4 oz simple syrup
 * 1/4 oz Maraschino liqueur
 * 2 dashes cherry bitters (pref.
 Fee Brothers)

+**Instructions**

+1. Pour all ingredients into a boston shaker (or whatever you have available)
+2. Shake with ice.
+3. Strain into a highball glass filled with ice
+4. Top with club soda.
+5. Garnish with lime wedge and marschino cherry.

 ---
-* Shake with ice.
-* Serve on the rocks in a highball glass.
-* Top with club soda.
-* Garnish with lime wedge and marschino cherry.

-*Note: You can make this with vodka instead of gin, if you're so inclined.*

 ### Gin Basil Smash